How to Climb Better in a Competition

 Don’t skip the warm-up

 The nervous shakes are real.
 When you enter a competition, there will be many more people in the gym than you are used to.
-Not only is it like everyone decided to climb on the same night, but there are vendors, employees, and out of towners wandering around as well.
 It can be easy to get caught up in the “hubbub” and forget to warm–up!
 Be sure to find a quiet corner to stretch and get your muscles warm.
-If you don’t warm-up properly, you will find yourself flash pumped on the first climb of the day (and if this happens, it will be your only climb of the day).
+If you don’t warm up properly, you will find yourself flash-pumped on the first climb of the day (and if this happens, it will be your only climb of the day).
 Here is a simple warm-up that can be done in 10 minutes with limited space.
 You’ll be ready to climb before you even get on the wall!

 Perform 3 sets of the exercises below, resting for 2 minutes between sets.
 Be sure to stretch out your upper and lower body during your rest – rest time isn’t downtime!